Travelling to certain regions abroad will result in temporary or permanent ineligibility to donate blood. This restriction is based on four criteria:

 A few other cases have been reported in other countries, notably in Canada and United States, but these cases occurred in people who had stayed in the United Kingdom for extended periods.

-In the event you have concerns about your health, we suggest you contact a nurse at Donor Services, who will provide you with all the information necessary to reassure you
+In the event you have concerns about your health, we suggest you contact our Donor Services: 1-800-847-2525, who will provide you with all the information necessary to reassure you.

 - Sore throat